sakra/FindMathematica/MANUAL.md

       [ OUTPUT <C source file> ])

 This function uses the CCodeGenerator package to convert Wolfram Language code to C code that can be run independently of the Wolfram Language kernel.
-Upon running the C code only requires the Wolfram Runtime Library.
+Upon running, the C code only requires the Wolfram Runtime Library.

 The Wolfram Language kernel script file needs to set up definitions of compiled functions and return a list of them along with their desired C function names in the last line.
 Example: